 Are not available for: Salesforce Classic, Connect Offline, Connect for Outlook, Salesforce for Outlook, lead conversion, workflow rule criteria or formulas, formula fields, outbound messages, default values, and Web-to-Lead and Web-to-Case forms.

 Encrypted fields are editable regardless of whether the user has the “View Encrypted Data” permission.
 Use validation rules, field-level security settings, or page layout settings to prevent users from editing encrypted fields.

 You can still validate the values of encrypted fields using validation rules or Apex.
 Both work regardless of whether the user has the “View Encrypted Data” permission.
-Data for encrypted fields in the debug log is masked.

 Existing custom fields cannot be converted into encrypted fields nor can encrypted fields be converted into another data type.
 To encrypt the values of an existing (unencrypted) field, export the data, create an encrypted custom field to store that data, and import that data into the new encrypted field.